Balancing Act: Distribution-Guided Debiasing in Diffusion Models: Introduction

 A major challenge for guidance-based conditioning is that it requires separate image classifiers for each noise scale of the diffusion process.
-To overcome this, we propose to perform guidance in semantically rich features space - \textit{h-space}~\cite{h_space} of DMs.
+To overcome this, we propose to perform guidance in a semantically rich feature space - \textit{h-space}~\cite{h_space} of DMs.
 Specifically, we train an \textbf{Attribute Distribution Predictor (ADP)} that predicts attribute distribution directly from the \textit{h-space} features.
-As ADP is trained on rich and discriminative \textit{h-space} features, it is - \textit{a) implemented as a linear layer, b) requires minimal training data, and c) fast training and inference}.
+As ADP is trained on rich and discriminative \textit{h-space} features, it - \textit{a) is implemented as a linear layer, b) requires minimal training data, and c) is fast in training and inference}.
 Finally, during inference, we steer the h-space representation by matching the predictions from ADP to $\mathbf{p^a_{ref}}$.

 We extensively evaluate our proposed method for the fair generation of single and multi-attribute cases for face generation.
 Additionally, we present the results of our method on Stable Diffusion~\cite{ldm}, a large text-to-image DM.
 Further, as downstream application train \textit{debiased} attribute classifiers by augmenting the training data for minority subgroups.